surfstudio/surf-flutter-app-template/docs/icons_launcher.md

 ios/runner/Assets.xcassets/AppIcon-prod.appiconset
 ```

-Data in default folders: android/app/scr/main/res/ и
-ios/runner/Assets.xcassets/AppIcon.appiconset **won't be generated**.
+Data in default folders: android/app/scr/main/res/ and ios/runner/Assets.xcassets/AppIcon.appiconset **won't be generated**.

 If you need to overwrite the icons there as well, you need to:
 1. Customize the flutter_launcher_icons.yaml file
-2. Rename files with configuration settings for flutter, for example: flutter_SKIP_launcher_icons-dev.yaml
+2. Rename files with configuration settings for Flutter, for example:
+   - flutter_SKIP_launcher_icons-dev.yaml
-   and flutter_SKIP_SKIP_launcher_iconsRelease.yaml
+   - flutter_SKIP_SKIP_launcher_iconsRelease.yaml
 3. Start generation

 Running generation from a specific file fails.
-The script goes through all the configuration files, so
-we reassign the unnecessary ones.
+The script goes through all the configuration files, so we reassign the unnecessary ones.

 ```text
 flutter_launcher_icons: